 |3||Up & Down Player|

 Everyone involved will also be submitting floor and ceiling rankings, to get an idea of the risk involved with each player.
 This is very similar to the process that Baseball America added a few years ago.
 I like that, because it shows how close players really are in talent.
 In some cases you could have a guy outside the top 50 who is ranked just as good as someone in the top 50.
 In other cases you could see how there’s not much difference between prospect number 15 and prospect number 25.
-And down the line it will be easier to compare the talent in the system year to year, since we’ll be using the same scale.
+Since this is the second year we have taken this approach, you will be able to look back at last year’s version and compare the quality of prospects in the system between the two years.

 Once again, there will be a digital version of the Prospect Guide, although that will not be available for pre-sales, and will come out shortly after the Prospect Guide is released.
 The digital version will be an e-book that can be accessed on any e-reader, including iPads, Kindles, and Smartphones.